 In previous studies DNB already found that insurers and other financial institutions are experiencing difficulties in connecting their specific risk profile to the measures required to comply with the Sanction Law.
 From the study was concluded that the compliance level at some firms was too low due to a lack of actions that were taken to thoroughly assess customers with a high risk profile.
 At the same time, DNB recognized an excess of compliancy measures at some other institutions.

 Based on the current studies, DNB concludes that a number of insurers have improved on complying with the Sanction Law.
 There are even several ‘good practices’: these are organizations that have no shortcomings with regards to the law, and from which DNB recognizes that the taken measures have been implemented adequately.

 Regulations are barely included in education and trainings.
 This may partly explain the lack of awareness among insurers in relation to the sanction legislation.
 Insurers are mainly relying on suppliers of sanction lists and on periodical screenings of the portfolio.
 A screening of new relations is not always taking place.

-Most important bottle-necks
+Most important bottle-necks for compliancy